jermylucas/wasatchmaids-11ty/src/how-to/posts/reset-your-password.md

 title: "Reset Your Password"
 meta:
   title: "How To: Reset Your Password | Wasatch Maids"
-  description: "Forgot your password, or cna't sign in to Wasatch Maids?
+  description: "Forgot your password, or can't sign in to Wasatch Maids?
 Learn how to reset your psasword and get back into your account."
   socialimage: "/assets/images/booking-computer.jpg"
 tags: howto
 ---